 Perhaps the most interesting aspect of this effort is the decision of when a word is Mormon, and in what sense.
 There are several well-known taxonomies for classifying words (formality–formal, informal, jargon, slang, etc.; part of speech; usage frequency–archaic, rare, etc.; subject area; etc.), but I believe that there may be additional taxonomies that apply when we talk about Mormon words.

 I’m not suggesting that the other taxonomies don’t apply — they clearly do.
 I am suggesting that there are others that perhaps should appear in a Mormon dictionary, or at least may help in identifying Mormon terms.

 Here’s an example of what I mean.
 Perhaps the bulk of the words used in Mormonism originate in 19th century religious English, but the meanings have changed to fit Mormon needs.
 Words like sacrament, temple and missionary are not unique to Mormonism, but have meanings that are at least slightly different from their use in other religions and contexts.
-But other words, like the word mormon itself or the word bandlo,1 are mormon neologisms — they didn’t exist before 1820 or so.
+But other words, like the word mormon itself or the word bandlo,[1. a neck scarf used in the primary organization from the 1920s to the 1950s.
+See A Bundle of Bandlos at Keepapitchinin.] are mormon neologisms — they didn’t exist before 1820 or so.
 So one taxonomy that might apply is whether or not the term has been loaned or adopted from another context or not.

 A third potential taxonomy might try to classify different Mormon uses — it might be called sort of a faithful usage scale.
 Some terms, like Adam-God Doctrine, for example, are almost always used by critics of the LDS Church, while other terms or usages, such as saying The Prophet, tend to be used by the faithful more than critics.
 Given that to an outsider the difference may not be apparent, indicating when a word is more often used by insiders vs. outsiders could be useful.